tiffanimarlowe/project_template/README.md

 Simulation:

-We have started with 5 drones
+We started with 5 drones and 1 order per household per hour (13 orders/hour).
+Runtime is 600 minutes (10 hours).